Prem Nath (wrestler)

-Prem Nath (1 July 1951 – 2 June 2015) was an Indian freestyle wrestler.
+Prem Nath (1 July 1951 – 1 June 2015) was an Indian freestyle wrestler.
 He won a gold medal at the 1974 Commonwealth Wrestling Championship in Christchurch.
-He is a President's Medal-winning retired Delhi Police official and was known for his efforts to popularise wrestling in Delhi.
+He was a President's Medal-winning retired Delhi Police official and was known for his efforts to popularise wrestling in Delhi.

 Personal life

 Prem Nath was trained by coach Guru Hanuman.
 He is survived by his wife, two sons and a daughter.